 Homesteading, Self-Sufficiency, and Simple Living

 These books will make you more self-sufficient in your everyday life.
+Becoming more self-sufficient living off the grid is a daily practice—you can always improve in these areas.

 Forgotten Skills of Self-Sufficiency